jflamy/owlcms4/docs/OBS.md

 # Broadcasting a Virtual Competition using OBS

-This page explains how to broacast a Virtual Meet using Zoom and OBS (Open Broadcast Software).
+This page explains how to broadcast a Virtual Meet using Zoom and OBS (Open Broadcast Software).

 Requirements: